About Providing Storage on Sia

 -97%

 We could include more values in this table, but there's not much point.
-If you can't maintain a minimum of 95% uptime, don't host.
+If you can't maintain a minimum of 95% uptime, becoming a storage provider is not for you.

-The price you set for your storage as a host is one of the biggest ways you can affect your host score.
+The storage price you set as a storage provider is one of the biggest ways you can affect your storage node's score.
 You want to set a price that's competitive, but that will still result in a reasonable amount of income for the space you offer.
-In general, the higher you price your storage, the lower your host score will be.
-Your host score will increase by a factor of 16 every time you cut your storage price in half.
+In general, the higher you price your storage, the lower your storage node's score will be.
+Your storage node's score will increase by a factor of 16 every time you cut your storage price in half.
 Decreasing your storage cost by even a small amount will have an impact on your score.

-There are a number of other pricing factors you have to take into consideration as a host:
+There are a number of other pricing factors you have to take into consideration as a storage provider:

 This is how many Siacoins you're willing to lose if you don't fulfill the rental contract, per TB.
 It's a guarantee to your renters that you will be online through the storage contract, and that you'll have their data intact at the end of the contract.
-As a host, this is why you need Siacoins to start hosting.
+As a storage provider, this is why you need Siacoins to start providing storage to the network.
 If you go offline for too long or lose renter data, you risk losing your collateral.

-You should normally set your collateral to around 2-3x your base storage price as a starting point in order to maximize your host score in this area.
+You should normally set your collateral to around 2-3x your base storage price as a starting point in order to maximize your storage node's score in this area.
 For example, if you've priced your storage at 50 SC/TB, you should set your collateral at 100-150 SC/TB.

-If you set your collateral too low, your host score will be reduced, because renters will have no reason to trust you as a host if you have little or nothing to lose by going offline.
+If you set your collateral too low, your storage node's score will be reduced, because renters will have no reason to trust you as a storage provider if you have little or nothing to lose by going offline.

-If you set your collateral too high, this can also decrease your host score.
-Renters pay a fee based on a percentage of your collateral that goes towards Siafunds - if your collateral is set very high, the fee a renter pays, as a result, will be very high, which can decrease your host score.
+If you set your collateral too high, this can also decrease your storage node's score.
+Renters pay a fee based on a percentage of your collateral that goes towards Siafunds - if your collateral is set very high, the fee a renter pays, as a result, will be very high, which can decrease your storage node's score.

 Monitoring Your Collateral